Code-Institute-Submissions/artneto-game.hangman_AprResub/README.md

 * At first I added the list of words in the run.py but to make the code more organised I created newords.txt file.

-* The game was only with one end game message with no secret word revelaed.
-I have added function "if" with smaller number of attempts and added print message for "winner" and else for "lost game".
+*  The game was only with one end-game message with no secret word revealed.
+I have added the option for the user see what is the secret word and also added one more funtion for game over message in order to be more clear about the result.

 * I also had some Misuse Expressions issues. which causes errors and did not allow it to execute the code correctly.